 This fall, Dr. Horne visited Calgary to present at DCNS Grand Rounds and also delivered the keynote lecture at the second annual Parkinson's symposium at the University of Calgary.

 "This collaboration will allow us to move quickly to a larger, international clinical trial," he says.
 "And it will scientifically enhance the relationship and exchange between the Florey Institute and HBI."
-Department of Clinical Neurosciences 2013-2014 Annual Report

 Undergraduate Medical Education in Clinical Neurosciences